Wsy122/SPE_Rand_Dots/README.md

 This repo contains the experimental programs and data analysis code for "Self-prioritization effect in perceptual matching and discrimination tasks".

 ## Research Background and Aims
 The self-prioritization effect (SPE) refers to the phenomenon whereby self-related stimuli are processed more efficiently than stimuli not related to the self.
+This repository contains two experiments examining different aspects of the SPE:
+- **Experiment 1**: Examines whether SPE persists in tasks without direct self-relevance and how it interacts with varying levels of task difficulty (matching task + RDM discrimination).
-This study combines the associative learning paradigm with a random dot motion (RDM) task to examine (a) whether the SPE persists in tasks without direct self-relevance, and (b) how this effect interacts with varying levels of task difficulty.
+- **Experiment 2**: Investigates whether SPE is modulated by the task relevance of the feature-person association, specifically, whether the self-associated visual feature overlaps with or is independent of the discrimination task target.with a random dot motion task to examine (a) whether the SPE persists in tasks without direct self-relevance, and (b) how this effect interacts with varying levels of task difficulty.

 ## Experimental Design
+### Experiment 1:
-The experiment employed a 2 × 4 × 2 mixed design:
+- **2 × 4 × 2 mixed design:**
   - **Within-subject factors**:
     - `Association type`: self-related vs. stranger-related
     - `Difficulty`: 4 levels (very easy, easy, difficult, very difficult)
   - **Between-subject factor**:
     - `Perceptual dimension`: motion vs. color
+### Experiment 2:
+- **2 × 2 × 2 within-subject design**:
+  - `Association type`: self-related vs. stranger-related
+  - `Difficulty`: easy (~85% accuracy threshold) vs. difficult (~70% accuracy threshold)
+  - `Task relevance`: target-overlapped vs. target-independent

 ## Folder Structure
 ```